-A very inexpensive stone that is created in laboratories and used as a cheaper alternative to Diamonds.
-They were first developed back in 1977.
-When created, the stone is usually optically flawless with no colours.
-However, colours can be added during the forming process with chemicals.
-The Mohs hardnessrating for CZ is 8.
+Cubic Zirconia is an inexpensive stone that is created in laboratories and used as a cheaper alternative to Diamonds.
+The Mohs hardness rating for CZ is 8.

 There are three types of cuts that can be applied to gemstones, The Faceted, The Plain and the Mixed Cut.

 The Faceted Cut is applied mostly to transparent Gemstones.